deyvidoes/deyvidoes/README.md

 <h1 align="center">Hi 👋🏾, I'm Deyvi</h1>
 <h3 align="center">I am an android software engineer who is always excited to learn and try out new things.
 I started learning Java about 10 years ago and Kotlin this year.
 I'm always willing to help so if you need anything, send me a dm and we'll figure it out ✉😁😁</h3>

-- 🌱 I’m currently learning **data structures and algorithms as well as automated testing**

 - 💬 Ask me about **Java, Kotlin or anything!**

 - 📫 How to reach me **https://twitter.com/deyvi_t22**